R/read_cats_csv.R

 #' for testing.
 If max_samps is not given, the entire file is read.

 #' @param skip_samps Number of lines of data to skip (excluding header) before starting to read in data.
-Defaults to 0 (start at the beginning of the file), but can be used to read in a part of a file, or to read in and process a large file in chunks.
+Defaults to 0 (start at the beginning of the file), but could be used to read in a part of a file, or to read in and process a large file in chunks.

 #' @return A tibble data frame containing the data read from the file.
 The column names are